rokkro/earthviewpaper/README.md

 Double click to run, or in cmd: python C:\path\to\earthviewpaper.py

 #Todo
-1. Figure out how to make this readme look nice
+1. Figure out how to make this readme look nice.
-2. Add more Linux DE support, test stuff
+2. Add more Linux DE support, test stuff.
-3. MacOS support
+3. MacOS support.